raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- /task ---

-If you have problems, have a look at our [_Using pip on Windows_](https://projects.raspberrypi.org/en/projects/using-pip-on-windows) resource.
+If you have problems, have a look at our [Using pip on Windows](https://projects.raspberrypi.org/en/projects/using-pip-on-windows) guide.

 --- task ---

-Run Mu by entering `mu-editor` in the command prompt window.
+Run Mu by running `mu-editor` in a command prompt/terminal window.

 ```bash
 mu-editor